2007 Venezuelan RCTV protests: International reactions

 while Nancy Pelosi, Speaker of the U.S. House of Representatives, asserted that it was an attempt to silence the critics of the Government.
 The U.S. State Department, the European Union, the senates of Chile and Brazil, and the legislatures of a number of other Latin American countries have also expressed concern over the incident.

 European Commission President José Manuel Durão Barroso qualified the measure as regrettable, adding that "freedom of expression and press freedom are substantial components of democracy."
 Costa Rican President Óscar Arias Sánchez stated that any media closing was a deathly strike against any democratic system.
 Chilean President Michelle Bachelet said she regrets the decision and that "freedom of expression is the golden rule."
 Along with her, Finnish President Tarja Halonen said she was watching the situation with concern.
 The Spanish Partido Popular, the main opposition party, called the closing an "attack against freedom of expression".

-After the Brazilian Senate passed a motion urging Chávez to reconsider the revocation of RCTV's license, Chávez "accused the Brazilian Congress of acting like a 'puppet' of the US", prompting Brazilian President Luiz Inácio Lula da Silva to say "Chavez has to take care of Venezuela, I have to take care of Brazil and (US President George W.) Bush has to take care of the US".
+After the Brazilian Senate passed a motion urging Chávez to reconsider the revocation of RCTV's license, Chávez "accused the Brazilian Congress of acting like a 'puppet' of the US", prompting Brazilian President Luiz Inácio Lula da Silva to say "Chavez has to take care of Venezuela, I have to take care of Brazil and Bush has to take care of the US".
 Later, Lula da Silva said the decision of not renewing the broadcast license was internal Venezuelan business, adding that the legal logic of each country should be respected.
-Chávez said that presidents Daniel Ortega of Nicaragua and Evo Morales of Bolivia have phoned to show support to his decision and that Álvaro Uribe from Colombia said that his country would not mess in Venezuela's internal affairs.
+Chávez said that presidents Daniel Ortega of Nicaragua and Evo Morales of Bolivia phoned to show support to his decision.
+President Álvaro Uribe from Colombia said that the country would not involve itself in Venezuela's internal affairs.
 President Rafael Correa of Ecuador said that he would have canceled the broadcast license automatically (after the 2002 coup).

+Responding to Nancy Pelosi, Bernardo Álvarez, the country's ambassador to the United States, described the licensing decision as a simple regulatory matter, which "was not made based on RCTV’s critical editorial stance against the government, nor was it directed at silencing criticism of the government." Álvarez argued that Venezuela wished to adopt a more European model of public broadcasting, he wrote that 79 of 81 Venezuelan television stations, 706 of 709 radio broadcasters, and 118 newspapers remain in private hands, citing a 30 May 2007 op-ed published in the Los Angeles Times: "Radio, TV and newspapers remain uncensored, unfettered and unthreatened by the government.
+Most Venezuelan media are still staunchly anti-Chávez."

 In Nicaragua, followers of Hugo Chávez voiced their support of his closing of RCTV on 27 May in Managua.
 This small rally was met with negative reactions from local press, who condemned the involvement of the Venezuelan Ambassador Miguel Gómez.